Data Taggants: Dataset Ownership Verification via Harmless Targeted Data Poisoning: Related work

 \section{Related work}

 \paragraph{Steganography and Watermarking.} Steganography is the practice of concealing a message within content, while watermarking is the process of marking data with a message related to that data (often as a proof of ownership) \citep{cox2007digital}.
-They intersect in the contexts where watermarks strive to be imperceptible to avoid content degradation \cite{Kahng1998WatermarkingTF}.
-Recent works have shown that deep learning methods can improve watermarking technology \citep{vukotic2018deep, zhu2018hidden, fernandez2022watermarking}.
-Furthermore, methods have been developed to watermark both datasets \citep{Guo2023DomainWE} and AI models \citep{adi_model_wm,fernandez2023stable}.
-While data watermarks are proofs of ownership like our data taggants, watermarks are not designed to persist through processes that use the data.
-In contrast, data taggants leave a mark on models trained on the dataset, in addition, that mark can be retrieved with only black-box access to the model.
+They intersect in the contexts where watermarks strive to be imperceptible to avoid content degradation \citep{Kahng1998WatermarkingTF}.
+Recent works have shown that deep learning can improve watermarking technology \citep{vukotic2018deep, zhu2018hidden, fernandez2022watermarking} and conversely, AI models can be watermarked~\citep{adi_model_wm}.
+Watermarks are designed to be detected in data and their radioactivity on models \citep{sablayrolles2020radioactive,sander2024watermarkingmakeslanguagemodels} is only a byproduct.
+In contrast, data taggants are designed not to be detected, but to leave a mark on models that can later be detected with high confidence.